 Some patients with primary hepatic lymphoma can develop acute liver failure, which carries a significant risk of mortality.
 Tumor bleeding and hematological spread to other locoregional lymph nodes have also been documented.

 Deterrence and Patient Education

 Patients with chronic viral hepatitis, deranged liver function tests, the presence of indolent non-resolving upper abdominal symptoms, and space-occupying liver lesions should seek consultation for further evaluations by a hepatologist.
 A CT scan in the majority of cases is diagnostic; however, a biopsy is often necessary for an absolute diagnosis in suspicious cases.
 A hematologist is always required to guide and institute further therapy, notably the combination of chemotherapy.
 Most patients with primary hepatic lymphoma are responsive to combination chemotherapy, and the 5-year survival exceeds more than 80%.

 Enhancing Healthcare Team Outcomes

-Primary hepatic lymphoma is an uncommon problem, which requires a high level of suspicion for diagnosis since the presentation of PHL, commonly resembles other space-occupying liver lesions; notably hepatocellular carcinoma, which is less chemoresponsive and requires an entirely different approach to treatment.
-Furthermore, around 10% of patients with primary hepatic lymphoma have features of the pre-existing liver disease, that could further add in the risk of developing hepatocellular carcinoma in post cirrhotic liver among such patients.
-A hepatologist, interventional radiologist, hematologist, primary care provider, nurse practitioner and finally the patients are the key components of an interprofessional team, including physicians, nurses, mid-level practitioners, and pharmacists working together to diagnose and formulate therapy to improve rates of remission, disease-free survival, and cure.
+Primary hepatic lymphoma is an uncommon problem, which requires a high level of suspicion for diagnosis since the presentation of PHL, commonly resembles other space-occupying liver lesions; notably, hepatocellular carcinoma, which is less chemoresponsive and requires an entirely different approach to treatment.
+Furthermore, around 10% of patients with primary hepatic lymphoma have features of preexisting liver disease, which could further add to the risk of developing hepatocellular carcinoma in post cirrhotic liver among such patients.
+A hepatologist, interventional radiologist, hematologist, primary care provider, nurse practitioner, and finally the patients are the key components of an interprofessional team, including physicians, nurses, mid-level practitioners, and pharmacists working together to diagnose and formulate therapy to improve rates of remission, disease-free survival, and cure.